bluenote-1577/skani/README.md

 ## Citation

 Jim Shaw and Yun William Yu.
 Fast and robust metagenomic sequence comparison through sparse chaining with skani (2022).
 Submitted.

+## Feature requests, issues

+skani is actively being developed by me ([Jim Shaw](https://jim-shaw-bluenote.github.io/)).
+I'm more than happy to accomodate simple feature requests (different types of outputs, etc).
+Feel free to open an issue with your feature request on the github repository.
+If you catch any bugs, please open an issue or e-mail me (e-mail on my website).